Nati Kaji: Early life

 Natikaji was a nickname given to Amrit Lal Shrestha by his grandparents, and became the name he is known by throughout the country.
-He was born in 1925 at Pulchowk, Lalitpur.
+He was born in 1982 at Pulchowk, Lalitpur.
 He lost his mother at the age of 5 and his father at the age of 10 and so was raised by his grandparents at Gujeshwori where his grandfather was the temple priest.
-Natikaji died on 2 November 2003.
+Natikaji died on 16 Kartika 2060.

 Career

 Nati Kaji commenced his musical venture at age 7 when he started playing the harmonium at the Gujeshwori Bhajan Mandali.
-His professional music career initiated when he joined Radio Nepal in 1950.
+His professional music career initiated when he joined Radio Nepal in 2007.
 During the 40 years of his service in Radio Nepal, he composed over 2000 songs of varied genres.
 He is credited for over 15 operas, such as Pijada ko Suga, Kunjani, Prithvi Narayan Shah ka Char Pakchhya.

 Marna Baru Garho Hunna, an evergreen song penned by Tirtha Raj Tuladhar, sung by Phatteman Rajbhandari remains one of his best compositions.